• Skip to primary navigation

 In fact, they're considered to be the sweetest of all sweet cherry varieties, with an approximate sugar content of about 17-28 grams.

-At their peak ripeness during late spring and early summer, rainier cherries are juicy and taste sweet with some floral notes.
+At their peak ripeness during late spring and early summer, rainier cherries are juicy and taste sweet with some floral notes (what coffee cherries taste like - fruity and floral profile).

 Their taste might remind you of a mix between peaches and caramel.

-The inner flesh of the fruit tends to be creamy white.
+The inner flesh of the fruit is usually creamy white.

 Hence, they're sometimes called "white cherries".